 A: by virtue of office or position in the Army.

 22. Q.Para 1-6 What is pay grade?

 A: an abbreviated numerical device with useful applications in pay management, personnel accounting, automated data organization, and other administrative fields .

 23. Q.Para 1-6 Is the numerical pay grade used as a form of address or title in place of the proper title of address of grade?

-26. Q.Para 1-6 What is the Title to address Brigadier General through Generals?
+26. Q.Para 1-6 What is the title to address Brigadier Generals through Generals?

-A: Colonel is the proper address for a Lieutnenat Colonel
+A: Colonel is the proper address for a Lieutenant Colonel.

-A: The chain of command assists commanders at all levels to achieve their primary function of accomplishing the unit’s assigned mission while caring for personnel and property in their charge
+A: Commanders at all levels to achieve their primary function of accomplishing the unit’s assigned mission.

 32. Q.para 2-1 Who is responsible for everything their unit does or fails to do?

 33. Q.Para 2-1 Can a Leader assign responsibility and authority to their subordinates?